shocktheheart/intro/README.md

 Hello!
 Most of the time on Ponytown, I'm also getting college work done in another tab.
-So, feel free to interact me but please be aware I might take a bit to respond.
+So, feel free to interact with me but please be aware I might take a bit to respond.
 Therefore, whispers are preffered.
 C+H are welcome, even if you don't want to talk.
 I'm a bit shy myself so I might not initiate conversation.

 Roleplay is OK!
 However, please let me know first as I do not default to being in-character.
 I also don't take PonyTown roleplay seriously at all, so be aware of that loll.
 I do enjoy semi-lit to literate roleplays outside of PonyTown, though! :>